Effect of Synaptic Heterogeneity on Neuronal Coordination: Appendix

 In this section, we discuss the conditions under which the theory and simulation described in this paper yield the same results.
 There are several factors to consider: the limits of the theory we built upon, the limitations of the newly presented theory, and the simulation's constraints.

-The estimation of covariances presented in this paper relies on the proper estimation of firing rates and CVs, for which we employ \prettyref{eq:siegert} and \prettyref{eq:cvs} \citep{Brunel00_183}.
-However, these formulae have their own limitations, and they do not yield good estimates in all parameter regimes, as shown in \prettyref{fig:rate_and_cv_error} and \prettyref{fig:r_set_vs_sim}a and b.
+The estimation of covariances presented in this paper relies on the proper estimation of firing rates and CVs, for which we employ \prettyref{eq:siegert} and \prettyref{eq:cvs} \citep{Brunel00_183}, which rely on a diffusion approximation that substitutes spiking input by uncorrelated white noise input.
+Due to this approximation, these formulas have their own limitations, and they do not yield good estimates in all parameter regimes, as shown in \prettyref{fig:rate_and_cv_error} and \prettyref{fig:r_set_vs_sim}(a) and (b) for a single neuron receiving Poisson input.
+Note that a correction due to the finite amplitude of spiking input could in principle be accounted for \citep{Helias10_1000929}; the diffusion approximation was shown to typically overestimate firing rates, as can be seen, for example, in \prettyref{fig:thy_vs_sim}(a).
+In a network context, the diffusion approximation furthermore neglects any nontrivial structure of the autocorrelation of inputs, as well as their cross-correlation structure.
+Apart from an offset, \prettyref{fig:thy_vs_sim}(a) also shows a clustering of inhibitory firing rates in theory.
+The difference between the two clusters can be traced back to the presence or absence of self-connections: Firing rates of neurons with self-connections are more in line with simulated rates.
+This fact, however, does not seem to generalize as networks with other spectral radii do not show any apparent clustering in firing rate predictions (\prettyref{fig:thy_vs_sim_different_spectral_radii}).
 Because the estimates for firing rates and CVs are used to calculate the effective connectivity matrix and noise strength, a poor estimate has a direct impact on the covariance estimation.

-Furthermore, the quality of the rate estimates affects how closely the simulated network matches its analytical counterpart due to the way we set the parameters for the simulation: We fix mean and variance of the single neuron input, and therefore their firing rates $\boldsymbol{\nu}_{\mathrm{set}}$, and adjust the external input to set the spectral radius $r$, which we estimate using the result of \citet{Rajan06} for random Bernoulli E-I networks
+Furthermore, the quality of the rate estimates affects how closely the simulated network matches its analytical counterpart due to the way we set the parameters for the simulation: We fix the mean and variance of the single neuron input, and therefore their firing rates $\boldsymbol{\nu}_{\mathrm{set}}$, and adjust the external input to set the spectral radius $r$, which we estimate using the result of \citet{Rajan06} for random Bernoulli E-I networks